pundit-community/pundit-matchers/README.md

   are permitted by the policy.
 - `permit_edit_and_update_actions` Tests that both the edit and update actions are permitted by the policy.
-- `permit_all_actions` Tests that all actions in the policy are permitted.
 - `permit_mass_assignment_of(:attribute_name)` or
   `permit_mass_assignment_of(%i[attribute1 attribute2])` Tests that mass
   assignment of the attribute(s), passed in as a single symbol parameter or an